ePages-de/epages-devportal/_posts/2017/2017-03-29-epages-hackathon-2017.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/ephack17?src=hash">#ephack17</a> WINNER TEAM of <a href="https://twitter.com/hashtag/epages?src=hash">#epages</a> <a href="https://twitter.com/hashtag/hackathon?src=hash">#hackathon</a> : Building a <a href="https://twitter.com/hashtag/theme?src=hash">#theme</a> for <a href="https://twitter.com/hashtag/epagesnow?src=hash">#epagesnow</a> and <a href="https://twitter.com/hashtag/beyond?src=hash">#beyond</a><br>Congrats!
 Well done! <a href="https://t.co/nHWxyWkOoV">pic.twitter.com/nHWxyWkOoV</a></p>&mdash; ePages Developers (@epagesdevs) <a href="https://twitter.com/epagesdevs/status/844973976208244736">March 23, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-But of course, in the end every single team contributed to the complete success of the ePages hackathon 2017 and this needed to be celebrated extensively {% emoji wink %}.
+But of course, in the end every single team contributed to the complete success of the ePages hackathon 2017 and this needed to be celebrated extensively 😉.
 So it ended with a nice party with Italian food and drinks, all presented by our Italian colleagues.
 Thanks for all the positive energy, great projects, insightful chats, and simply being such great ePagees!